Akihiro-Miyazaki/sdl_core_guides/docs/best_practice/1.4.Capabilities_Definition_with_TOYOTA_Settings/index_emphsis.md

 |3   |windowCapabilities  |[Common.WindowCapability](#214-windowcapability)             |FALSE |array: true<br>minsize: 1<br>maxsize:&nbsp;1000|N/A |Contains&nbsp;a&nbsp;list&nbsp;of&nbsp;capabilities&nbsp;of&nbsp;all&nbsp;windows&nbsp;related&nbsp;to&nbsp;the&nbsp;app.<br>Once the app has registered the capabilities of all windows are provided.<br>GetSystemCapability still allows requesting window capabilities of all windows.|

 ### 2.13.
 WindowTypeCapabilities
-The definition of "WindowTypeCapabilitiess" and the setting example of TOYOTA are described below.
+The definition of `WindowTypeCapabilitiess` and the setting example of TOYOTA are described below.

 | No | Name                  | Type             | Mandatory | Additional | TOYOTA&nbsp;Setting | Description |
 |:-: | :-:                   | :-:              | :-:       | :-:        |---------------------|-------------|